jamieeriksson/breakroom-trivia-app/backend/README.md

 ## About the Project

-This application was created for the Udacity Fullstack Nanodegree Capstone project.
-It contains a Flask application for an ultimate frisbee team and player management site.
-It keeps track of registered players and teams and allows you to roster players under the teams they are playing for each season.
+This application was created for the 2020 Tandem Apprentice Challenge.
+The goal was to create an application for users to be able to play trivia rounds.
+Each round consists of 10 multiple choice trivia questions randomly selected from a complete database of possible questions.

 ## Getting Started